Why is Laos building Mekong dams it doesn't need? | DW | 15.01.2021

 Thai construction companies play a major role funding and developing dam projects in Laos.

-For Thai construction firms and financial institutions, investing in hydroelectric projects is a highly lucrative business on the 2,390-kilometer-long (1,485 mile) river, which flows from China through Laos, Myanmar, Thailand and Cambodia before spilling out into Vietnam's Mekong delta and the South China Sea.
+For Thai construction firms and financial institutions, investing in hydroelectric projects is a highly lucrative business on the 2,390-kilometer (1,485-mile) river, which flows from China through Laos, Myanmar, Thailand and Cambodia before spilling out into Vietnam's Mekong Delta and the South China Sea.

 The EGAT can also pass on costs of over investing in infrastructure to the consumer through tax hikes under Thailand's so-called "cost-plus tariff" system.